sin5678/inav_cn_wiki/iNavFlight-Missions.md

 ### Configuration

 Prior to use, it is advisable to configure the 3DR radio to meet local regulations for unlicensed use and to optimise the air speed for maximum range.
 This can be done either through a [graphical user interface](http://vps.oborne.me/3drradioconfig.zip) or a serial terminal interface using tools such as `picocom` / `screen` / `putty`.
+The graphical tool will run on Linux using 'mono'.
 For the following discussion, the serial AT command set is used.

 * If you use the modified MSP aware firmware, then you can enable MSP framing:
 ````